|"But... you have begun. Remember? You started with the 1966 Batman movie?"|

 |Here's the DVD and the case to prove it.|

 But the only company that would dare to touch this film long enough to release it was the infamous creator of Disney knockoffs known as GoodTimes Entertainment.
-And they didn't add subtitles because they released it on VHS in the 90s.
+And they probably didn't add subtitles because it was GoodTimes Entertainment.

 The farther I go down this rabbit hole, the more it seems like everybody involved is ashamed of this.
 Columbia.
 DC.
 Sony.
 Batman.